 Vaping Nicotine Linked To Increased Risk Of Chronic Lung Disease

-The extreme cases of lung injury caused by vaping have raised awareness of the potential harms of e-cigarettes.
+The extreme cases of lung injury caused by vaping have raised awareness of the potential harms of electronic cigarettes.

-Since the CDC began tracking the problem last March, there have been 52 confirmed deaths and about 2,400 hospitalizations.
+Since the Centers for Disease Control and Prevention began tracking the problem last March, there have been 52 confirmed deaths and about 2,400 hospitalizations.

-Many of these acute illnesses are linked to black market THC products, but there's also a growing body of evidence pointing to the risks associated with vaping nicotine.
+Many of these acute illnesses are linked to black market THC products, but a growing body of evidence points to the risks associated with vaping nicotine.

-For starters, there's evidence that teens who use e-cigarettes are more likely to have increased coughing, wheezing and other short-term effects such as asthma flairs.
+For starters, there's evidence that teens who use e-cigarettes are more likely to have increased coughing, wheezing and other short-term effects such as asthma flares.

-"Vaping can do a lot to the lungs," says Robert Tarran, a professor at the University of North Carolina School of Medicine in Chapel Hill.
-Now, there's evidence that people who use e-cigarettes have an increased risk of developing chronic lung disease, including conditions such as COPD, chronic bronchitis, emphysema or asthma.
+"Vaping can do a lot to the lungs," says Robert Tarran, a professor at the University of North Carolina's School of Medicine in Chapel Hill.
+Now there's evidence that people who use e-cigarettes have an increased risk of developing chronic lung disease, including conditions such as COPD, chronic bronchitis, emphysema or asthma.

 "I think it's fair to say that the new study adds to the evidence saying vaping e-cigarettes is harmful to the lungs," Tarran says.